Gaia Ashram Permaculture Design Certificate Course

 - Anyone interested in living a more sustainable lifestyle, creating health and well-being for their community, and working towards an abundant, ecologically responsible future

 - Landscape designers seeking a more sustainable dimension for their work

 - Homeowners who want to invest in the long-term productivity of their property

 Gaia Ashram, Nong Khai

-- Price includes: Food, Acommodation (dormitory), teaching fee.
+- Price includes: Food, Accommodation (dormitory), teaching fee.

-Most of the rest of the profit from the course will be spent on water harvesting and irrigation at the Gaia Ashram (building water tanks, installing gutters, buying pumps and instal solar energy system for the pumps etc.)
+Most of the rest of the profit from the course will be spent on water harvesting and irrigation at Gaia Ashram (building water tanks, installing gutters, buying pumps and installing solar energy system for the pumps etc.)

 Fundraise for Your Tuition: